SplatFace: Gaussian Splat Face Reconstruction Leveraging an Optimizable Surface: Method

 \subsection{Joint Optimization of Gaussian Splats and Geometric Surface}

 Our method results in a face reconstruction supporting novel view synthesis and producing a precise 3D geometric model.
-We propose a joint optimization between Gaussian splatting and a constrained surface model representing the 3D geometry of a human face.
-This joint optimization is in contrast to existing work which relies on a pre-determined depth estimate from monocular depth prediction\cite{zhu2023FSGS, xiong2023sparsegs}, multi-view stereo\cite{prinzler2023diner}, or head tracking\cite{dhamo2023headgas, zhao2024psavatar}.
+We propose a joint optimization between Gaussian splatting and a constrained surface model starting from a template shape.
+This joint optimization is in contrast to existing work which relies on a pre-determined 3D geometry, such as monocular depth prediction\cite{zhu2023FSGS, xiong2023sparsegs}, multi-view stereo\cite{prinzler2023diner}, or head tracking \cite{dhamo2023headgas, zhao2024psavatar}.

-We adopt a 3D morphable model (3DMM) \cite{li2017learning} as a generic representation of the face surface.
+We adopt the popular blendshape 3D morphable model, FLAME\cite{li2017learning} as a generic representation of the face surface.
 This model is widely used in face reconstruction research so we do not discuss the details here.
-The morphable model is initialized to the mean face (identity parameters set to zero).
-Gaussians are initialized using this generic surface template, with the initial scale, rotation, and color set to zero.
+The model includes identity $\{\beta\}$, expression $\{\psi\}$ and pose $\{\theta\}$ parameters and is initialized to zero (identity to average face).
+The 3D morphable model representation has far fewer parameters than Gaussian splats, so is efficient to optimize and regularize.
+Gaussian positions $\{\bm{\mu}\}$ are initialized using the vertex of this generic surface template, Gaussian scale $\{\textbf{s}\}$ rotation $\{\textbf{r}\}$ are initialized the same way as 3DGS, and SH color $\{\textbf{c}\}$ are set to zero.
 During training, the Gaussians change and move according to photo-consistency with target images, but also follow a loss term for distance and orientation relative to the surface.
 The surface itself follows a loss which constrains it to lie near the position of Gaussian splats.

-In order to prevent overfitting, we regularize the surface more strongly in early iterations of optimization, relaxing the regularization in later stages to allow better detail capture.
-The 3D morphable model representation has far fewer parameters than Gaussian splats, so is efficient to optimize.
-We combine the shape, expression and pose parameters along with the Gaussians in the joint optimization.
+Beyond this non-rigid alignment, we also add an overall scale $\{S\}$, rotation $\{R\}$ and translation $\{T\}$ on surface so that it can finetune the camera pose via a rigid transformation.
+To summarize, our method represents and jointly optimizes the 3D scene as a set of 3D Gaussians and a geometric surface, which can be parameterized as $\{\beta, \psi, \theta, \bm{\mu}, \textbf{s}, \textbf{r}, \textbf{c}, S, R, T\}$.